Club Calendar 2024-2025

 September

-Welcome back!
-At this in-person meeting at the Woodfords Club, we will start with an introduction to the Portland Camera Club and our activities for the year.
+Welcome newcomers and returning members!
+At this in-person meeting at the Woodfords Club (directions), we will start with an introduction to the Portland Camera Club and our activities for the year.
 The club's officers and executive board will be introduced.
+Then on to the Summer Print Challenge.

 • Images must be in JPEG/JPG format and sized to a maximum width of 1920px, and max height 1080px.